syncfusion-content/typescript-docs/TypeScript/TimePicker/Getting-Started.md

 {% highlight JS %}

     tsc

 {% endhighlight %}

-This command compiles the app.ts file to generate a JS file named app.js file.
+Now build your application, so that the app.ts file will compiled and automtically generated the app.js file which is added to your project (User have nothing to do with this file).
+Now, whatever code changes that you make in app.ts file will be reflected in app.js file by compiling build the aplication.

-Refer the app.js file in index.html and browse the html file to see the following output.
+Execution of above code will render the following output.

 ![](Getting-Started_images/Getting-Started_img1.png)